2017 GIS/CAMA Technologies Conference

 - As an appraiser, this conference is a wonderful way to see the power of GIS and how it is being utilized.
 For those in GIS, exposure to how your users are leveraging your systems, and what they need, is a wonderful way to enhance your operation.
-This conference is the ideal placed to be inspired by the work of others in our industry. - Scott Rountree, Augusta-Richmond County Board of Assessors
+This conference is the ideal place to be inspired by the work of others in our industry. - Scott Rountree, Augusta-Richmond County Board of Assessors

 - Best and most valuable conference I attend every year.
 Technology is rapidly changing the way mass appraisal is administered and if you're not at this conference, you're not on the cutting edge of our industry. - Warren Dixon, Naperville Township (IL) Assessor

 - The GIS/CAMA Conference has always provided a wonderful range of informative topics relevant to an ever-changing and emerging technology.
 Additionally, it's the best platform to mix and mingle with the "old-timers" who can mentor newcomers and for the newbies to bring novel ideas to the discussion. -Tony Lindauer, Jefferson County (KY) Property Valuation

 - Sometimes we get bogged down in the minutia of our work.
 The conference gives you a week to share struggles and solutions with other people and get inspired again about what we do. -Danielle Simpson, Boulder County (CO) Assessor's Office